Matrix product operator representations for the local conserved quantities of the Heisenberg chain: MPO representation for the local conserved quantities

 \section{MPO representation for the local conserved quantities}

 In this section, we present the matrix product operator (MPO) representation for the local conserved quantities of the spin-$1/2$ Heisenberg chain and its $\mathrm{SU}(N)$ generalizations.
 Given an operator as a sum of finite-range interactions, it is possible to construct the MPO representation for such a local operator using entirely upper (or lower) triangular matrices~\cite{McCulloch2007FromStates}.
-We show the MPO representation for the local conserved quantities with the upper triangular matrix $\Gamma_k^i$.
+We show the local conserved quantities can be represented by an open boundary MPO constructed with the upper triangular matrix $\Gamma_k^i$.

 {\mbox{\normalfont \bfseries O}}